SahithiRani/mips32-simulator/README.md

 </p>

 ## Instructions Implemented :
-Our simulator can run the following instructions:
+The simulator can run the following instructions:
 ```
 * add
 * sub